zzzprojects/learn-orm/tutorials/roslyn-scripting/syntax-transformation.md

 As you know that syntax trees are immutable, so instead of modifying existing syntax trees, we need to create new trees using transformations when need to modify them.

-Let's consider the following simple example code which contains various using statements at the top of the source code.
+Let's consider the following simple example code which contains various using directives at the top of the source code.

 ```csharp
 using System;